BlazeEMP/Book-Nook/Assignment/README.md

 You’ll need to complete the following tasks in each of these back-end files:

-* `auth.ts`: Update the auth middleware function to work with the GraphQL API.
+* X `auth.ts`: Update the auth middleware function to work with the GraphQL API.

 * X `server.ts`: Implement the Apollo Server and apply it to the Express server as middleware.